pmt/FBchatbot/steps/step1.md

 These tools enable us to edit our code, run our code and connect the code on our local machine to our facebook page.
 I am going to be showing all of this as we go.

+First cd into your desktop directory using cd desktop Second clone the github repo.
+Third cd into the cloned github repo.